These terms apply to all services provided by Yrless Limited

 7.5 You will need a suitable modem to use our internet service.
 You can purchase or rent a modem from us, or you can use your own.
 When we supply you with one of our modems:

-7.6 If you use the modem we provide, then our support team can help with any problems you might have with it and the modem will be covered by applicable warranties in the Consumer Guarantees Act 1993.
+7.6 If you use the modem we provide, then our support team can help with any problems you might have with it and the modem will be covered by applicable warranties in the Consumer Guarantees Act 1993 unless you acquiring services from us for the purposes of a business in terms of section 2 and 43 of that Act.
 If you use your own modem, we cannot guarantee that it will be compatible with our services, or that it will remain compatible, and our support team will not be able to help with any issues you have with it.

 7.7 We and our network providers reserve the right to occasionally manage your modem to ensure a high level of security within any network.
 This may include such tasks as updating router firmware, updating DNS settings and updating or changing general settings.